Consumers Energy: History

 In 1997, the name of the company was changed to Consumers Energy.
 In 2011, Consumers Energy received approval to establish a 100-megawatt wind energy facility in Michigan's Mason County called Lake Winds Energy Park.
 In 2014, the company announced their second wind farm in Tuscola County with a total investment of $250 million, and named it Cross Winds Energy Park.
 By 2015, Consumers Energy produced ten percent of its electricity from renewable sources.

 In 2009, Consumers Energy launched comprehensive electric and natural gas energy efficiency programs that included rebates and incentives for homes and businesses.
 Consumers Energy's trademark slogan is "Count on Us", and it is the primary subsidiary of CMS Energy.

 In 2018, Consumers Energy announced plans to retire all coal-burning plants by 2040 and expects to have 40% renewable power by then.
 In 2018, Consumers Energy became the title sponsor of the August Monster Energy NASCAR Cup Series race at Michigan International Speedway.

 In December 2020, Garrick J. Rochow assumed the role of President & CEO of CMS and Consumers Energy after a 17-year tenure at the company.

 System information

 Because of utility regulatory changes, Consumers divested its transmission system.
 It opted instead to sell the system to the Michigan Electric Transmission Company (METC), currently an ITC Holdings company (which also owns Detroit Edison's transmission system under the "ITCTransmission" brand.)
 Consumers Energy's primary distribution voltages are 2.77/4.8Y, 4.8/8.32Y, 7.2/12.47Y, 7.97/13.8Y and 14.4/24.9Y.
-Consumers retained its looped 23kV and 46kV high voltage sub-transmission (HVD) systems and its radial 138 kV lines as well.
+Consumers retained its looped 23 kV and 46 kV high-voltage sub-transmission (HVD) systems and its radial 138 kV lines as well.